NxFilter and authentication

 NxFilter provides several user authentication methods including single sign-on (SSO) with Active Directory.

 Which authenticationNxFilter supports several ways of authentication.
-You can choose one of them or mix and match some of them.
+You can choose one of them or mix and match some of them to complement each other.
 1. IP based authentication

 This is the simplest form of authentication.
 When you use static IP addresses in your network, this might be the best choice.
 Associate IPs or IP ranges to a user that you created on NxFilter GUI.2.
 Password based authentication